bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

-DevDocs combines multiple developer documentations in a clean and organized web UI with instant search, offline support, mobile version, dark theme, keyboard shortcuts, and more: https://github.com/freeCodeCamp/devdocs

-Astro.
-The web framework for content-driven websites.
-Astro powers the world's fastest marketing sites, blogs, e-commerce websites, and more: https://astro.build/

-Pipedream provides a free, hosted platform for connecting apps and developing event-driven automations.
-The platform has over 1,000 fully-integrated applications, so you can use pre-built components to quickly send messages to Slack, add a new row to Google Sheets, and more.
-You can also run any Node.js, Python, Golang, or Bash code when you need custom logic: https://github.com/PipedreamHQ/pipedream

-OpenWA.
-Free, Open Source, Self-Hosted WhatsApp API Gateway: https://github.com/rmyndharis/OpenWA

 TheSVG.
 5,880+ brand SVG icons for developers.
 Tree-shakeable, typed, open source. npm i thesvg: https://github.com/glincker/thesvg

 Otel GUI.
 A lightweight, zero-config OpenTelemetry trace viewer for local development: https://github.com/metafab/otel-gui